urbanlutz/AIML24_RandomForestRangers/README.md

 In this challenge, we try to predict land-cover classes for patches of multi-spectral satellite imagery with deep neural networks!

 ## Installation
-List any libraries or tools that need to be installed to run the code.
-The list could be find in the [requirements.txt](./requirements.txt) file.
+The list of the libraries which should be installed to run the pretrained Transformer could be found in the [requirements.txt](./requirements.txt) file.

 ## DataSet Description